williamhatcher/Balm/README.md

 # Balm
+# DO NOT USE THIS!
+Use the upstream at https://github.com/ModdingForBlockheads/Balm
 Abstraction Layer (but not really)™ for Blay's multiplatform mods.

 I do not recommend other modders to build on this as I will ruthlessly break backwards-compatibility as needed for my mods.